Kelso, Scottish Borders: Community

 Kelso High School provides secondary education to the town, and primary education is provided by Edenside Primary and Broomlands Primary.

 The River Tweed at Kelso is renowned for its salmon fishing.
 There are two eighteen-hole golf courses as well as a National Hunt (jumping) horse racing track.
-Kelso Racecourse is known as "Britain's Friendliest Racecourse."
+Kelso Racecourse is known as "Britain's Friendliest Racecourse".
 Racing first took place in Kelso in 1822.

-In 2005, the town hosted the 'World Meeting of Citroën 2CV Friends' in the grounds of nearby Floors Castle.
+In 2005, the town hosted the "World Meeting of Citroën 2CV Friends" in the grounds of nearby Floors Castle.

 Kelso Community Council is made up of 12 Community Councillors, who remain in office for 4 years per term.

-The post of Chairman and Town Provost is currently held by Gavin Horsburgh until October 2025.
+The post of Chairman and Town Provost is currently held by Gavin Horsburgh, in his second term, until October 2029.

 The town's rugby union club is Kelso RFC.
 The club holds an annual rugby sevens tournament takes place in early May.
 Former players include Ross Ford, the current record holder for men's senior caps with the Scotland men's rugby union team.
-Other former players include John Jeffrey, Roger Baird, Andrew Ker and Adam Roxburgh, who all featured in 7s teams that dominated the Borders circuit in the 1980s - including several wins in the blue ribbon event at Melrose.
+Other former players include John Jeffrey, Roger Baird, Andrew Ker and Adam Roxburgh, who all featured in sevens teams that dominated the Borders circuit in the 1980s, including several wins in the blue ribbon event at Melrose.
 Kelso RFC also hold an annual rugby fixture; this fixture is the oldest unbroken fixture between a Scottish and Welsh side.

 Every year in July, the town celebrates the border tradition of Common Riding, known as Kelso Civic Week.
 The festival lasts a full week and is headed by the Kelsae Laddie with his Right and Left Hand Men.
 The Laddie and his followers visit neighbouring villages on horseback with the climax being the Yetholm Ride on the Saturday.
 Kelso hosts its annual fair on the first weekend of September.
 The festivities include dancing, street entertainers, live music, stalls and a free concert.
 The fair attracts about 10,000 people to the town.